sadit/SimilaritySearch.jl/joss/paper.md

 # Main features of `SimilaritySearch`

 The `SearchGraph` struct is an approximate method designed to trade effectively between speed and quality.
-It has an integrated autotuning feature that almost free users of any setup and manual model selection.
+It has an integrated autotuning feature that almost free the users of any setup and manual model selection.
 In a single pass, the incremental construction adjusts the index parameters to achieve the desired performance, optimizing both search speed and quality or a minimum quality.
 This search structure is described in [@simsearch2022], which uses the `SimilaritySearch.jl` package as implementation (0.8 version series).
 Previous versions of the package are benchmarked in [@tellez2021scalable].

 The main set of functions are: